 Many countries do not have any antifungals for GAFFI’s target diseases, or the price is excessive.
 One of the key drugs, amphotericin B, takes some experience to use, and training is required.
 Flucytosine and natamycin eye drops are not registered in many countries, especially sub-saharan Africa, and so are unavailable.
 Itraconazole is approved, but not used, and is too expensive for long term use.
 It is also best monitored to ensure adequate concentrations in blood.
-The reliability of generic itraconazole formulations is not known
+The reliability of generic itraconazole formulations is not known.

-|Antifungal||Fungal infection(s)||Infection impact||Ease of use||Need for monitoring||Cost|
+|Antifungal||Fungal infection(s)||Importance||Ease of use||Need for monitoring||Cost|

-|Amphotericin B (IV)||Cryptococcal meningitis induction||Large||Medium||Renal function||Variable|
+|Amphotericin B (IV)||Cryptococcal meningitis induction||Life saving||Medium||Renal function||Low|

-|Liposomal amphotericin B (IV)||Histoplasmosis in AIDS||Large, as best agent of very ill patients||Medium||Almost none||High|
+|Liposomal amphotericin B (IV)||Histoplasmosis in AIDS||Life saving||Medium||Almost none||High|

-|Itraconazole (oral)||CPA, ABPA, SAFSHistoplasmosis||ModerateLarge||Medium||Blood levels, liver tests||Moderate|
+|Itraconazole (oral)||CPA, ABPA, SAFSHistoplasmosis||Reduces symptoms||Medium||Blood levels, liver tests||Low to moderate|

-|Natamycin (eye drops)||Fungal keratitis||Large||Easy (frequent)||No||Not available in most countries|
+|Natamycin (eye drops)||Fungal keratitis||Sight-saving||Easy (frequent)||No||Not available in most countries|

 ACCESS TO ANTIFUNGAL MEDICINES

 GAFFI’s vision to make at least generic antifungal agents available to at least 95% of the population by 2025 is in its ’95-95 by 2025’ Roadmap.

 GAFFI has now mapped antifungal registration, availability and price for multiple generic antifungals – amphotericin B, fluconazole, itraconazole, voriconazole, flucytosine,